UWSEDS/uwseds.github.io/grading.md

 the AI assists in your documentation and class stand ups so we can all learn about new tools.

-* Ultimately, You are responsible for what you turn in/publish.
+* Ultimately, you are responsible for what you turn in/publish.
 If it contains errors as a result of using AI assists, you are still responsible for those errors.
 This is true in your career as well as your academics.